 “I’m not allowed to kill them,” he pouted.

-“Jer, we understand that Damon and Bella need our help,” Bella said carefully.
+“Jer, we understand that Damon and Elena need our help,” Bella said carefully.
 “And that she’s your sister.
 However, she and Damon are very dangerous to the vampire community so we can’t really send them off to Peter and Jasper.
 We can’t have them here and wait for Myriam’s project to get off the ground in Mystic Falls, either, because of the obvious reasons.”

 “Damon and Kol never liked each other, always bickering and fighting,” Jeremy said with a nod.
 “And I understand they won’t be able to live peacefully here in Mystic Falls either, seeing as their blood may be valuable to the hunters and they could draw them back here.”